tahaafzal5/personal-website-2.0/notes.md

 # Notes

-## finish up:
+## TO-DO:
+- add more resources.
-- add logs for browser console
+- fix all console warnings and/or errors

-## things to do/improve:
-- sticky top navbar with links to
+- top navbar with links to
-    - welcome
-        - default
-        - like a welcome, get to know me, and fun page (a "blog")
-        - this page will continue to have the profile-overiew
-    - resume (move all my resume section there)
     - media
         - recently read
             - books